Leviinson/BF-283/README.md

             MAIL_PASSWORD
             MAIL_PORT
             MAIL_SERVER
+            DEFAULT_FROM_EMAIL
 ```

 ### API authorization tokens

-1. GRANT_TOKEN have to be created in [Zoho Dev Console](https://api-console.zoho.eu/) for Self-Client application and placed in .env file either.
+1. GRANT_TOKEN have to be created in [Zoho API Console](https://api-console.zoho.eu/) for Self-Client application and placed in .env file either.

 2. Scope for GRANT_TOKEN obtaining is ZohoCRM.settings.ALL,ZohoCRM.modules.ALL,ZohoCRM.coql.READ